apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/ansible.md

      **Make sure that the version of Ansible is no less than 2.2.1.0.**

-  *  Configure passwordless ssh from your current client that runs the scripts to all nodes listed in conf/inventory.

   *  Download a released [simple server package](http://asterixdb.apache.org/download.html).

      Alternatively, you can follow the [instruction](https://github.com/apache/asterixdb#build-from-source) to